 Business owners, both new and established, recognise the value technology provides.
 According to Gartner, spending on IT products and services increases 5 to 6% annually as Australian businesses adapt to an increasingly digital marketplace.
 Information technology drives innovation, enabling companies to be more productive, and communicate more efficiently, providing a competitive advantage that powers growth and success.

 However, given there are always tight budgets when it comes to lofty goals, it can be a challenge to work out how to best spend money on technology to achieve the best return on investment.
-It can be a valuable exercise to look at the total ownership cost when it comes to making the decision to invest in technology.
+It can be a valuable exercise to look at the total cost of ownership when it comes to making the decision to invest in technology.